 The best months to walk: March, April, May, October, November

 This is a route that can be walked throughout the autumn, winter (except December) and spring, though the summer is too hot.
-The last two weeks in January and the first two in February are almond blossom time.
+February is almond blossom time but many hotels are closed in January and early February, which is why it’s now not available until late February.
 However, the island is green – because it can rain at any time, particularly in the winter months – so make sure you are properly equipped.
 The wettest month is October, with heavy showers, often interspersed with sunshine.
-In low season (November, January and February) it can be difficult to find a full choice of restaurants open (especially in Valldemossa when it’s best to be there on Thu, Fri and Sat) but there should be something open in every village every night, though you won’t necessarily have a full gastronomic experience.
+In low season (November and February) it can be difficult to find a full choice of restaurants open (especially in Valldemossa when it’s best to be there on Thu, Fri and Sat) but there should be something open in every village every night, though you won’t necessarily have a full gastronomic experience.
 Avoid Easter (we won’t be able to get you in).

 Note: from April to September the route is busy and it is normally not possible to arrange one-night stays in Estellencs and Banyalbufar (nights 2 and 3).
 Instead walkers normally stay two nights in Banyalbufar and use the local bus to enable all described walking to be done.